progit/progit/fr/08-git-and-other-scms/01-chapter8.markdown

 	Successfully followed parent
 	r89 = 9b6fe0b90c5c9adf9165f700897518dbc54a7cbf (opera)

-This does the equivalent of the `svn copy trunk branches/opera` command in Subversion and operates on the Subversion server.
-It’s important to note that it doesn’t check you out into that branch; if you commit at this point, that commit will go to `trunk` on the server, not `opera`.
+Cela est équivalent à la commande Subversion `svn copy trunk branches/opera` et réalise l'opération sur le serveur Subversion.
+Remarquez que cette commande ne vous bascule pas sur cette branche ; si vous validez, le commit s'appliquera à `trunk` et non à la branche `opera`.

-### Switching Active Branches ###
+### Basculer de branche active ###

 Git figures out what branch your dcommits go to by looking for the tip of any of your Subversion branches in your history — you should have only one, and it should be the last one with a `git-svn-id` in your current branch history.